Hugozys/minesweeper/README.md

 Your goal is to improve your main function in such a way that if the user enter "b" command while playing or he finished one round, he should be brought back to a status where the game would let him choose difficulties (easy medium hard customize) and start a new round.
 You should also implement checking if the player wins after every update to the board

+To keep the integrity of board displaying, you should add constraint on the max number of rows and columns the player is allowed to put in, You could take use of the alphabet displaying the columns and rows.
+So the maximum rows(columns) number SHOULD be 0-9 + [A-Z] = 10 + 26 = 36
+Notice that this needs you to change some parsing function so that it can support the following command: c A D m F G